 Our school day enables students to extend their education through a rich and varied extra-curricular programme between 2.30pm and 3.30pm.
-Over sixty clubs are provided to encourage students to participate in sports, dance, drama, music, arts and revision clubs throughout the week.
+Clubs are provided to encourage students to participate in sports, dance, drama, music, arts and revision clubs throughout the week.

 Potential responsibilities for students

 Learning to be responsible is important and KES students are encouraged to take on roles of responsibility from the time that they enter.
-There are a large number of opportunities to assume these roles including: Senior Prefect, Prefect, Library Monitor, KES Sports Captain, School Council Member, Bully Council Member, Reception Duty, Paired Reading Project, Tutor Group Representative, helping at parents' evenings, support with feeder primary schools, Buddy Mentoring, Junior Sports Leadership Award.
+There are a large number of opportunities to assume these roles including: Senior Prefect, Prefect, Library Monitor, House Captain, KES Sports Captain, School Council Member, Bully Council Member, Reception Duty, Paired Reading Project, Tutor Group Representative, helping at parents' evenings and open events, support with feeder primary schools, Buddy Mentoring and Junior Sports Leadership Award.

 Student Voice is the students’ opportunity to make a positive contribution to the running of the school.
 All students have the opportunity to play a part in Student Voice at KES.

-Every tutor group elects two representatives for the Year Council, who meet regularly to discuss priorities for the year group.
-Two members of each year sit on the full School Council.
+Members of Student Voice meet regularly with members of staff to discuss priorities for their year group.
+Two members from each year sit on the full School Council.
 Each tutor group also has its own sports representatives.
 Year 11 students can become prefects, team leaders and bully councillors.

 Prefects play an important role in the life of the school and set a positive example to other students.
 Prefects are selected during the latter part of Year 10 and then are trained to execute their roles responsibly.
 The prefects are awarded their ties at the Awards Evening in July.